Gulf Coast of the United States: Geography

 The Gulf Coast is made of many inlets, bays, and lagoons.
 The coast is intersected by numerous rivers, the largest of which is the Mississippi River.
 Much of the land along the Gulf Coast is, or was, marshland.
-Ringing the Gulf Coast is the Gulf Coastal Plain, which reaches from Southern Texas to the western Florida Panhandle, while the western portions of the Gulf Coast are made up of many barrier islands and peninsulas, including the 130 mi Padre Island along the Texas coast.
+Ringing the Gulf Coast is the Gulf Coastal Plain, which reaches from Southern Texas to the western Florida panhandle, while the western portions of the Gulf Coast are made up of many barrier islands and peninsulas, including the 130 mi Padre Island along the Texas coast.
 These landforms protect numerous bays and inlets providing as a barrier to oncoming waves.
 The central part of the Gulf Coast, from eastern Texas through Louisiana, consists primarily of marshland.
 The eastern part of the Gulf Coast, predominantly Florida, is dotted with many bays and inlets.

 Climate

-The Gulf Coast climate is humid subtropical, although the southwestern tip of Florida, such as Everglades City, features a tropical climate.
+The Gulf Coast climate is humid subtropical, although Southwest Florida features a tropical climate.
 Much of the year is warm to hot along the Gulf Coast, while the three winter months bring periods of cool (or rarely, cold) weather mixed with mild temperatures.
 The area is highly vulnerable to hurricanes as well as floods and severe thunderstorms.
-Much of the Gulf Coast has a summer precipitation maximum, with July or August commonly the wettest month due to the combination of frequent summer thunderstorms produced by relentless heat and humidity, and tropical weather systems (tropical depressions, tropical storms and hurricanes), while winter and early spring rainfall also can be heavy.
-This pattern is evident in southern cites as Houston, Texas, New Orleans, Louisiana, Mobile, Alabama and Pensacola, Florida.
-However, the central and southern Florida peninsula and South Texas has a pronounced winter dry season, as at Tampa and Fort Myers, Florida.
-On the central and southern Texas coast, winter, early spring and mid-summer are markedly drier, and September is the wettest month on average (as at Corpus Christi and Brownsville, Texas).
+Much of the Gulf Coast has a summer precipitation maximum, with July or August commonly the wettest month due to the combination of frequent summer thunderstorms produced by relentless heat and humidity, and tropical weather systems, including tropical depressions, tropical storms, and hurricanes, while winter and early spring rainfall also can be heavy.

+This pattern is evident in southern cities such as Houston; New Orleans; Mobile, Alabama; and Pensacola, Florida.
+However, the central and southern Florida peninsula and South Texas has a pronounced winter dry season, as at Tampa and Fort Myers.
+On the central and southern Texas coast, winter, early spring and mid-summer are markedly drier, and September is the wettest month on average at Corpus Christi and Brownsville, Texas.
 Tornadoes are infrequent at the coast but do occur; however, they occur more frequently in inland portions of Gulf Coast states.
-Over most of the Gulf Coast from Houston, Texas eastward, extreme rainfall events are a significant threat, commonly from tropical weather systems, which can bring 4 to 10 or more inches of rain in a single day.
+Over most of the Gulf Coast from Houston, Texas, eastward, extreme rainfall events are a significant threat, commonly from tropical weather systems, which can bring 4 to 10 or more inches of rain in a single day.
 In August 2017, Hurricane Harvey made landfall along the central Texas coast, then migrated to and stalled over the greater Houston area for several days, producing extreme, unprecedented rainfall totals of over 40 inches (1,000 mm) in many areas, unleashing widespread flooding.
-Earthquakes are extremely rare to the area, but a surprising 6.0 earthquake in the Gulf of Mexico on September 10, 2006, could be felt from the cities of New Orleans to Tampa.
+Climate scientists predict more hurricanes for Florida and the Texas coastline in particular.
+Earthquakes are extremely rare to the area, but a 6.0 earthquake in the Gulf of Mexico on September 10, 2006, could be felt from the cities of New Orleans to Tampa.